an-sh/ws-messaging/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

-Just a really thin abstraction layer on top of WebSocket for Node.js and web browsers with a promise and event emitter based interface.
+Just a really thin abstraction layer on top of WebSocket for Node.js and Web browsers with a Promises and EventEmitter based APIs.

 ### Features